-Novial is an international auxiliary language created by Otto Jespersen, a linguist from Denmark.
-Jespersen recogised a need for an international auxiliary language and thought there were many problems with Esperanto.
+Novial is an international auxiliary language created by Otto Jespersen, a Danish linguist.
+Jespersen recogised a need for an international auxiliary language, and thought that there were many problems with Esperanto.
 With Novial he tried to cure those problems.

-He first published details of Novial in 1928 in his book An International Language.
-In 1930 he published a Novial dictionary, Novial Lexike, which contained some changes to the language, and further modifcations were proposed during the 1930s.
+He first published details of Novial in 1928 in his book, An International Language.
+In 1930 he published a Novial dictionary, Novial Lexike, which contained some changes to the language.
+Further modifcations were proposed during the 1930s.
 After Jespersen's death in 1943, Novial became dormant, but during the 1990s there was a revival of interest in the language.